 When it comes to traditional D&A – compiling Management Information and reporting on risks, for example – Insurance CEOs have good reason to be bullish.
 After all, insurance has always been a data-driven business and most insurers therefore do a farily good job managing their core processes and data.

-Insurance CEOs seem to recognise the massive opportunities that D&A can deliver, from better managing risk and improving performance through to driving customer relationships and growth.
+Insurance CEOs seem to recognize the massive opportunities that D&A can deliver, from better managing risk and improving performance through to driving customer relationships and growth.

 Already, 55 percent of insurers say they are using D&A to improve risk management.
 And 47 percent are using it to spot fraud.
-Others are starting to focus on integrating their management and business information with external data in order to provide visualisations that allow the organisation to view their risk metrics in almost real-time, thereby improving their ability to respond to and, if possible, capitalise from changing market conditions.
+Others are starting to focus on integrating their management and business information with external data in order to provide visualizations that allow the organization to view their risk metrics in almost real-time, thereby improving their ability to respond to and, if possible, capitalize from changing market conditions.

 Insurers are also finding significant opportunities to leverage D&A to improve performance across the enterprise.
 Some are using their capabilities to improve financial reporting while others say they are using D&A to track their ROI on HR initiatives.
 Here, again, CEOs seem fairly confident in their capabilities; 25 percent of our respondents say they consider themselves to be a ‘leader’ in leveraging D&A to drive performance improvements.

 Our survey shows that insurers also recognize they can help improve their growth by leveraging D&A. Around half of our respondents are already using D&A to find new customers, to target marketing campaigns, to develop new products and services and to analyze how customer are using their products.
 And as more external data on customers is integrated into the analytics, insurers are finding new and innovative ways to better target – and serve – their customers.